camunda/camunda-docs-manual/content/update/minor/711-to-712/_index.md

 </dependency>
 ```
   * The library isn't part of the `camunda-commons-bom` anymore.
 Now, it is directly part of the `camunda-bom`.
 Users that are importing the `camunda-commons-bom` now need to either replace the import with the `camunda-bom`, or, explicitly declare the library version as described above.
-  * When updating the `camunda-commons-typed-values` library on a Container-Managed Process Engine, the new `camunda-commons-typed-values` artifact name contains the Camunda BPM Platform version.
+  * When updating the `camunda-commons-typed-values` library on a Container-Managed Process Engine, the new `camunda-commons-typed-values` artifact name contains the Camunda Platform version.

 # Camunda DMN Engine Migration